 High Sensitivity.
 The Model 5500 is able to detect much smaller pieces of tramp metal than the Model 50 & 100.
 Under specific applications it can detect metal as small as 5/32” cube.
 Some of the industries using and benefitting from the high sensitivity performance of the Model 5500 include: Plastics, Rubber, Rock and Aggregate, Ore, Glass Cullet, Wood, Textiles, Cement and Agricultural Products.

 Tramp Metal Detectors protect your processing equipment and personnel.
-If you think a tramp metal device might be right for your application Contact US Today.
-William Neundorfer & Co. has the experience and knowledge to incorporate these detectors into your specific application and help ensure your equipment and personnel are protected.
+If you think a tramp metal device might be right for your application contact us today.
+William Neundorfer & Co. has the experience and knowledge to incorporate conveyor belt safety, including these metal detectors, into your specific application and help ensure your equipment and personnel are protected.